 Actor.
 Writer.
 Director.
 Nerd.

-In addition to two years of rigorous study in the Meisner technique under Bruce McCarty, Devan has training in movement, voice and speech, stage combat, and audition technique (with other teachers including Nancy Mayans, Patricia Fletcher, Ted Morin, Jules Helm, Joe Pisapia, and Deb Jackel).
+In addition to two years of study in the Meisner technique under Bruce McCarty, Devan has training in movement, voice and speech, stage combat, and audition technique (with other teachers including Nancy Mayans, Patricia Fletcher, Ted Morin, Jules Helm, Joe Pisapia, and Deb Jackel).

 She is currently co-writing / creating a sci-fi farcical play as well as a comedic web series and her second social thriller.